-The idea of disabled sports arose in Europe in the years after the end of World War II, facing the challenge of rehabilitating the many soldiers who had been injured in the war.
+The idea of disabled sports arose in Europe in the years after the end of World War II, where many were facing the challenge of rehabilitating the many soldiers who had been injured in the war.

-The idea of disabled sports began to get a foothold, and in the 1960’s and 1970’s, a number of international sports federations for people with specific disabilities was established: for the blind and the visually impaired, people with spinal cord injuries, amputees, people with cerebral palsy, etc.
+The idea of disabled sports began to get a foothold, and in the 1960’s and 1970’s, a number of international sports federations for people with specific disabilities was established: for the blind and the visually impaired, people with spinal cord injuries, amputees, people with cerebral palsy, and so forth.

 The greatest challenge was for these special-interest federations to work together to create one worldwide federation that would be able to include the different disabilities in a fair way.
 This happened in 1990 with the establishment of the International Paralympic Committee, the IPC.

-Handi Life Sport deliver equipment for these Paralympic sports:
+Handi Life Sport delivers equipment for these Paralympic sports:

 For inspiration, watch this video about: Paralympic